-This course will teach participants to deliver basic algebraic concepts through the use of storytelling and other language arts activities.
+This course will teach participants to deliver basic algebraic concepts through the use of story telling and other language arts activities.
 These math stories will help learners integrate algebraic concepts with other fields of learning.
 Through these innovative approaches, teachers will acquire the knowledge and skills needed to teach algebra content to their students.
+Prerequisite/s: None.